kizzandev/kizzandev/README.md

 ## 👋 Hello, Nivekizzan here!
 But I guess you probably already know me, sort of.
 Here is my broken page! 💾💥🌐

 https://nivekizzan.github.io/

+Progress: (i'm currently making it offline)
+* Landing ✔
+* Connect with me links ✔
+* About - in progress

 <!--
 **Nivekizzan/Nivekizzan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.